carlos-vf/Deep-Learning/theory/YOLO_history.md

 YOLOv8’s shift to an anchor-free detection head and the introduction of task-specific heads expanded themodel’s versatility, allowing it to handle a wider range of computer vision tasks.

-### YOLOv8s (small)
+### YOLOv8m (medium)

-On COCO dataset the YOLOv8s obtains 44.9% Average Precision and 28.6 billion Floating-point Operations per Second (FLOPS).
+On COCO dataset the YOLOv8s obtains 50.2%% Average Precision and 78.9 billion Floating-point Operations per Second (FLOPS).

 (Fun fact!
 Yolov10 was introduced in 2024 and makes use of NMS-free training, making it particularly efficient for edge devices with limited resources)